Oracle Java Licensing and Audit FAQ Guide

 Oracle provides some allowances where Java can be used without additional license if it’s in the context of other Oracle services or products:

-- Oracle Cloud Infrastructure (OCI): If you run your workloads on Oracle’s cloud, Oracle permits using Oracle Java on those cloud services as part of the cloud service agreement.
+- Oracle Cloud Infrastructure (OCI): If you run your workloads on Oracle’s cloud, Oracle permits the use of Oracle Java on those cloud services as part of the cloud service agreement.
 Specifically, the OTN license defines “Oracle Cloud Infrastructure Use” as allowed.
 If you spin up an Oracle Linux VM on OCI and use Oracle JDK, you don’t need a separate Java subscription – it’s included while you pay for the OCI service.
 (This does not apply to other clouds like AWS/Azure – only Oracle’s cloud).

 - This means that if you have a licensed Oracle WebLogic Server, you can use the Oracle JDK on that WebLogic server without a separate Java SE subscription, but only for running WebLogic (and components of that stack).
 Using the same Java to run a different app on the side would not be covered.